Catherine Creek Classic

 Starting in 1989, I've coached for several schools in NE Oregon - Helix, Stanfield, Echo, Pilot Rock, and again in Stanfield.
 After five successful seasons in Stanfield, I stepped down from that position to be able to spend more time with my daughters.
 I couldn't stop coaching though, and I most recently coached at Weston Middle School.

 When I was at EOU, I really fell in love with running.
 I still compete in an average or 15 races a year, not including marathons.
 In 2005, I joined a club called the Marathon Maniacs.
-Since then, I've averaged 9 marathons a year and have currently have completed 103 marathons.
-My most recent marathon was the Boston Marathon in Boston, Massachusetts on April 21st, 2014.
+Since then, I've averaged 9 marathons a year and have currently have completed 106 marathons.
+My most recent marathons were the New Hampshire Marathon in Bristol, New Hampshire and the Maine Marathon in Portland, Maine on October 4th and 5th, 2014, respectively.
 The Maniacs created another club called the Half Fanatics where, you guessed it, specializes in half marathons.
 I'm now up to 89 after running the XTERRA Big Elk Half Marathon in Elkton, MD on June 21st, 2014.

 My love of running has also recently spread into cycling and multi-sports.
 I like to ride between 6-10 centuries every year.